 "As having nothing, and yet possessing all things."

-A pastors' bank account might hover near zero, but if he serves the Lord he's laying up treasure in heaven.
+A pastors' bank account might hover near empty, but as he serves the Lord he's laying up treasure in heaven.

-Paul's discussion of ministry wasn't him tooting his horn.
-The Corinthians questioned him.
-He just wanted them to know what he had endured for their sake.
+Paul's discussion of ministry wasn't about him tooting his horn.
+The Corinthians had questioned him.
+He wanted them to know what he'd endured for their sake.